Mendoncaa/LAPR2/docs/sprintB/us002/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-_As an HRM, I want to register a job._
+As a Human Resources Manager in the organization, I want to register a job that defines main occupation of an employee.

 ### 1.2.
 Customer Specifications and Clarifications

+**From the specifications document:**

-_The main occupation of employees such as designer, estimator, gardener, electrician, or mason, being inputted by the HRM._
+The main occupation of employees such as designer, estimator, gardener, electrician, or mason, being inputted by the HRM.

+**From client meeting:**

-_Client clarification, just a Job Name insertion is needed._
+Client clarification, just a Job Name insertion is needed.

 ### 1.3.
 Acceptance Criteria

+**AC1** - A job name can’t have special characters or digits.

-_AC1 - Required field filled with at least one word._
+**AC2** - Required field (name) filled with at least one word.

-_AC2 - Only HRM can create a Job._
+**AC3** - Only HRM can create a Job.

 ### 1.4.
 Found out Dependencies

-_"US03 - Register a Collaborator" depends on this US, one Job must be selected to register a collaborator._
+None.

 ### 1.5 Input and Output Data

-_Input typed Job name in text field._
-_Output (in)success message._
+**Input Data:**
+* Typed data:
+  * Name

+**Output Data:**

+* (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)